EvelineV/spinning/README.md

 - ~Deploy Angular version to GitHub pages~
 - ~Add Sock knitting app (convert from React) and add tests~
 - ~Run tests also in Node 20~
-- ~Extract Gauge component from Sock app to re-use for Mitten app~S
+- ~Extract Gauge component from Sock app to re-use for Mitten app~
+- ~Remove imperial units altogether~

 ## Useful commands
 because sometimes I don't use Angular for months at a time...